 "I now felt disposed to give up; and, exhausted through pain and excitement, a film gathered over my eyes, which I thought was the precursor of dissolution.
 From this hopeless state I was aroused by a wounded Mexican, calling out to me, 'Bueno Americano,' and turning my eyes towards the spot, I saw that he was holding a certificate and calling to me.
-The tide of up.
+The tide of action now rolled away from me, and hope again sprung up.
 The Mexican uniforms began to disappear from the chapparal, and squadrons of our troops passed in sight, apparently in pursuit.
 While I was thus nursing the prospect of escape, I beheld, not far from me, a villanous-looking ranchero, armed with an American sergeant's short sword, despatching a wounded American soldier, whose body he robbed-the next he came to was a Mexican, whom he served the same way, and thus I looked on while he murderously slew four.
 I drew an undischarged pistol from my holsters, and, laying myself along my horse's neck, watched him, expecting to be the next victim; but something frightened him from his vulture-like business, and he fled in another direction.
 I need not say that had he visited me I should have taken one more shot at the enemy, and would have died content had I succeeded in making such an assassin bite the dust.
-Two hours after, I had the pleasure of shaking some of my comrades by the hand who were picking up the revealed.
-They like hand, who were picking up the wounded.
-They lifted my Mexican friend, too, and I am pleased to say he, as and a local of an all the state of an all the state in well as myself, live to fight over again the sanguine fray of Resaca de la Palma."
+Two hours after, I had the pleasure of shaking some of my comrades by the hand, who were picking up the wounded.
+They lifted my Mexican friend, too, and I am pleased to say he, as well as myself, live to fight over again the sanguine fray of Resaca de la Palma."